ministryofpromise/splunk2resilient/README.txt

     You can check the queue by executing  /<splunk installation>/bin/scripts/s2r.py --check-queue Will return number of stored events.

-    You can attempt to send stored events by excuting /<splunk installation>/bin/scripts/s2r.py --process-queue
+    You can attempt to send stored events by executing /<splunk installation>/bin/scripts/s2r.py --process-queue

 Other:
     Modules tabulate.zip and requests.zip are loaded with the script during execution.